Creeping Terror (video game): Reception

 The game received an aggregate score of 55/100 on Metacritic, indicating mixed or average reception.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 10% of critics.

 CJ Andriessen of Destructoid rated the game 5/10 points, calling it "serviceable".
 While he appreciated its tribute to a "bygone era of horror gaming", he otherwise considered it a "toss-away title".
 Jenni Lada of Siliconera compared the game to the Clock Tower series, stating that it was made for those who wanted to feel hunted, but not in any real danger.
 Tris Mendoza of RPGFan rated Creeping Terror 58/100 points, saying it was overly easy and forgettable, and criticizing its lack of voice acting, but noting that its mystery was intriguing.

 Cubed3 called the production value and graphics impeccable, stating that they look "incredible for a 3DS game".
 Although they felt that the "main event", the game's "stalkers", were undermined by a lack of challenge and difficulty, as well as being generic and uninteresting.
 They considered all the "working pieces" for a definitive 3DS horror game to be present, but "horribly implemented", and felt the attempt to create an exciting experience was "half-hearted".